Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JSdd9fpzhK4.md

 ### Transcript

-> will there be new items coming to the awesome shop between now and update four it's not impossible, but i don't know at this point
+> will there be new items coming to the awesome shop between now and update four it's not impossible, but I don't know at this point